HuaizhengZhang/AI-System-School/drl_system.md

 # Deep Reinforcement Learning System

  For now, this category only contains system for drl papers and projects.

+- Mao, Hongzi, et al. "Park: An Open Platform for Learning-Augmented Computer Systems."
+Advances in Neural Information Processing Systems.
+2019.
+ - Summary: This work builds a platform to introduce DRL to computer system optimizaton.
+It provides a lot of APIs so researcher can focus on developing algorithm rather spend a lot of time on writing system engineering codes.
 - Ray: A Distributed Framework for Emerging {AI} Applications [[GitHub]](https://www.usenix.org/conference/osdi18/presentation/moritz)
   - Moritz, Philipp, et al. (*OSDI 2018*)
   - Summary: Distributed DRL training, simulation and inference system.
 Can be used as a high-performance python framework.